yogaredhat/conjur/apidocs/src/secrets.md

 ### Batch Secret Retrieval [GET]

-Fetch the values of a list of variables.
+Fetch the most recently created secret values of a list of variables.
 This operation is more efficient than fetching the values one by one.

 **Response**